cognitedata/cognite-gql-pygen/cognite/dm_clients/README.md

 #### Upload the schema

-> Before proceeding, make sure that `config.yaml` is populated with credentials and configuration.
+> Before proceeding, make sure that `settings.toml` and / or `.secrets.toml` is populated with credentials and
+> configuration.

 ##### Step 1: Render Schema